gsingers/search_with_machine_learning_course/week3/answers.md

 ` -lr 1.0  -epoch 25 -wordNgrams 2 -maxn 0 -minn 0`

+There was virtually no difference between 2 and 3 wordNgrams but setting wordNgrams to 1 reduced P@1 to 0.571

 ### c.
 How did you transform the product names?

 First, I removed the duplicate product names (there were over 20000 of them) using `sort | uniq | shuf > output.fasttext`.